Slip and Fall

 - In a short statement describe a) the condition of the spot where you slipped and fell; b) your personal observations, if any, about past maintenance of this spot; and

 - Provide to us 2 or 3 statements from witnesses, if possible, commenting on either or both of the issues raised in 3 (a) and (b).

-To get compensation for your medical bills, reach out to Tamming Law in Collingwood, Owen Sound or Port Elgin.
-We will fight to get you the compensation that you are entitled to.
+To get compensation for your medical bills, reach out to Tamming Law in Owen Sound or Collingwood.
+Our team of injury claim specialists will fight to get you the compensation that you are entitled to.